 These media sources are slightly to moderately conservative in bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes) to favor conservative causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

 Factual Reporting: HIGH

-In review, local news is covered with minimal bias by reporters on the ground and national/world news is aggregated from a variety sources including the Associated Press and Washington Post.
-Editorially, there is a right leaning bias as most stories favor the right.
-Overall, we rate the Pittsburgh Tribune-Review Right-Center biased based on editorial position and High for factual news reporting.
-(7/16/2016) Updated (D. Van Zandt 2/9/2018)
+In review, local news is covered with minimal bias by reporters on the ground, and national/world news is aggregated from various sources, including the Associated Press and Washington Post.
+Editorially, there is a right-leaning bias as most stories favor the right.
+In general, the news is reported factually with a right-leaning bias editorially.